Security Audits

 Findings

 Findings explain why an audit result was shown.
-Each finding usually includes:
+Each finding usually includes:- what it means

 - why it was flagged